MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgSite.md

   - `[SubscriptionId <String>]`: key: id of subscription
   - `[TermId <String>]`: key: id of term
   - `[TermId1 <String>]`: key: id of term
+  - `[ThreatAssessmentRequestId <String>]`: key: id of threatAssessmentRequest
+  - `[ThreatAssessmentResultId <String>]`: key: id of threatAssessmentResult
   - `[Token <String>]`: Usage: token='{token}'
   - `[UserId <String>]`: key: id of user
   - `[WebPartId <String>]`: key: id of webPart

-ITEMS <IMicrosoftGraphBaseItem1\[]>: Used to address any item contained in this site.
+ITEMS <IMicrosoftGraphBaseItem[]>: Used to address any item contained in this site.
 This collection can't be enumerated.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.